Sehajk005/Legal-Document-Analyzer/README.md

 **3. Set Your Secrets**

-**B. Create .streamlit/secrets.toml file**: Create a folder named .streamlit and inside it, a file named secrets.toml.
+**A. Create .streamlit/secrets.toml file**: Create a folder named .streamlit and inside it, a file named secrets.toml.
 This is for your Google Sheets feedback connection.

 ```toml